 XVII.
-Reimbursement Of Benefits Paid By Mistake
+Reimbursement of Benefits Paid by Mistake

-If BCI mistakenly makes payment for benefits on behalf of an Enrollee or his or her Eligible Dependent(s) that the Enrollee or his or her Eligible Dependent(s) is not entitled to under this Plan, the Enrollee must reimburse the erroneous payment to BCI, on behalf of the Plan Administrator.
+If BCI mistakenly makes payment for benefits on behalf of an Enrollee or their Eligible Dependent(s) that the Enrollee or their Eligible Dependent(s) is not entitled to under this Plan, the Enrollee must reimburse the erroneous payment to BCI, on behalf of the Plan Administrator.